 This registration does not include the first Fine Arts or Kappa Tau category.
-Each category is an additional ticket of \$20 above the registration fee.
-See "Add-on Tickets" on page 10.

-Admission to all workshops

-Admission to all evening services

-AIM 10.2 Outreach-Reach Columbus add-on ticket is an additional cost (includes everything listed under the AIM 10.2 registration below)
+Each category is an additional ticket of \$25 above the registration fee.
+See "Add-on Tickets" below.
+Admission to National Youth Convention Admission to view all FAF and KT presentations Admission to all workshops Admission to all evening services \AIM 10.2 Outreach-Reach Orlando add-on ticket is an additional \$190 (includes everything listed under the AIM 10.2 registration below)